Last updated: 2018/11/18

 Banshee was once a particularly popular music player written in C# and GTK+.
 It was seen as a more powerful alternative to Rhythmbox and was perceived as having an improved interface.
 Over the years however, releases have become infrequent and the feature roadmap has slipped with the last release being made in early 2014.

-Once a relatively popular desktop search application, Beagle last saw a release five years ago.
+Once a relatively popular desktop search application, Beagle last saw a stable release in 2009.
 The program was written using C# and provided the ability to search a range of content on a computer such as chat logs, email, applications, contacts, and much more.
 Competing with Tracker, Beagle was seen by some as the more feature complete software until the development pace slowed to a stop.

 Blackbox is a stacking window manager released under the MIT license.
 It can often be found in repositories for various Linux distributions, however the last development release was made in 2005, and the project is now considered to be unmaintained.
 Window manager Fluxbox was forked from Blackbox and is more frequently updated.